 Apportionment on a just and reasonable basis

+A property business may consist of the letting of both a dwelling-house(s) and other lettings.
+Deductions for interest and finance costs will be restricted only in respect of any loan, or part of a loan, that is for the purpose of the dwelling-house part of the business.
+It is necessary to consider the purpose of the borrowing – the use made of the funds – during the period when the interest accrues.

+Where the business has separate borrowings for the dwelling-house(s) letting and other letting parts of the business - for example where each property owned by the business has a specific mortgage for the acquisition of the property – then the interest on the mortgages for the residential properties will be subject to the restriction.
+Interest on the mortgages that relate to letting of other properties will not be restricted as long as the borrowings continue to be used for that purpose.

+Example 1

+Sue has owned two residential properties for a number of years.
+Each cost £100,000, financed by mortgages of £80,000 on each property.
+Sue acquires a further non-residential property costing £150,000 with a mortgage of £130,000.
+The interest payments on each loan would be considered separately, looking at the purpose of the borrowings (in the year under consideration).
+Therefore the interest paid on each of the £80,000 mortgages would be restricted as they relate to that part of the property business that generates income from dwelling-house(s).
+The interest on the later £130,000 mortgage on the commercial property would be deductible from profits in full.

-Where a property business consists of the letting of both a dwelling-house or dwelling-houses, and other letting, then it may be necessary to apportion interest and finance costs on any loan which has been taken out for the purposes of the whole letting business.
-The restrictions will apply only to the proportion of the interest and finance costs which relate to the dwelling-house letting.
+Where a property business consists of letting both a dwelling-house(s) and other letting then it may be necessary to apportion interest and finance costs on any loan which has been taken out for the purposes of the whole letting business.

 The legislation does not stipulate how the apportionment is to be made, other than that it must be on a ‘just and reasonable basis’.
-The examples below show some possible ways in which an apportionment might be made.
+The examples below are not a list of acceptable methods but rather demonstrate some types of approaches for making an apportionment that may be appropriate

-Example 1
+Example 2

-Mushtak takes out a mortgage of £120,000 towards the purchase of a rental property which has a retail shop on the ground floor, with a separate residential flat on the first floor.
-At the time the mortgage is taken out, the mortgage provider values the shop premises at £50,000 and the flat at £150,000.
-Mushtak’s annual mortgage payments include interest of £4,800.
+Huzayfa takes out a mortgage of £120,000 towards the purchase of a rental property in Sheffield which has a retail shop on the ground floor, with a separate residential flat on the first floor.
+The mortgage provider valued the shop premises at £50,000 and the flat at £150,000 (a combined value of £200,000).
+Huzayfa’s annual mortgage payments include interest of £4,800.

-To decide how much of the mortgage interest is subject to the restrictions applying to a ‘dwelling-related loan’, Mushtak multiplies the interest cost of £4,800 by 0.75 (the value of the residential flat as a proportion of the value of the whole property).
+To decide how much of the mortgage interest is subject to the restrictions applying to a ‘dwelling-related loan’, Huzayfa multiplies the interest cost of £4,800 by 0.75 (the proportional value of the residential flat)).
 This gives a figure of £3,600 interest to which the finance cost restrictions apply.
 See PIM2058 for how the restriction calculations work.

-Mushtak may deduct the balance of £1,200 mortgage interest from his property rental income as part of the calculation used to arrive at his taxable rental profit.
+Huzayfa may deduct the balance of £1,200 from his property rental income, as part of the calculation used, to arrive at his taxable rental profit.